 Seeing wildlife in their natural habitat — like the mountain gorillas in Rwanda, lions in Botswana, bison in Yellowstone, or the deer in our own backyards — is heart-stopping, breath-taking, and supports the animals, their habitat, and the local residents.

-We hosted 54 travelers on two back-to-back trips to Rwanda and we have upcoming trips to South Africa and Botswana / Cape Town 2020.
+We hosted 54 travelers on two back-to-back trips to Rwanda and we have upcoming trips to … well, see for yourself!
 I hope you can join us one day to experience the trip of a lifetime—while supporting the care and conservation of the animals whose homes we visit.

 Hello, and welcome.
 I’m Colleen, aka The Joyful Vegan, and I’m here to give you the tools and resources you need to eat, cook, travel, and live compassionately and healthfully.

 For over twenty years, my work and podcast have remained free (and ad-free) and vibrant thanks to support from listeners, followers, and readers.
 I have no staff, no interns, and no assistant.
 What you see (and hear and watch) is a one-woman labor of love that is also my life and my livelihood.
 If this labor has impacted your life in the past year (or the past decades), please consider aiding its sustenance by becoming a patron or by making a one-time donation.
 Your support makes all the difference.